| Title: | Tools for Analyzing IIDDA Datasets |

 defined by start dates and one of either a vector of end dates or a vector

-of period lengths in days (see num_days
+of period lengths in days (see num_days).
+You can either

-return a date, with mid_dates
+return a date, with mid_dates, or a date-time, with mid_times.

 In addition to the type of return value (date vs time), the former rounds